 “Yes, Madam Pomfrey,” I answered happily.
 I was glad for her interference for she had shut everybody up; all the yelling and arguing was starting to give me a headache.

 “Good,” she stated, pleased with this.
 “How are you feeling, child?”

 “I’m okay, I guess.
 I don’t feel any pain, if that’s what you mean,” I answered, feeling suddenly unsure of my whole diagnosis.

 “Very good,” she stated briskly.
 “You’re facial injuries are very serious, my dear, to such a degree that I thought it would be best to confer with St. Mungo's on how to properly treat you.
 I have been consulting with Healer Samson here all through the night about your case as he is a sort of expert with such Quidditch injuries as yours.
 He’s been very helpful with your treatment.”

 I nodded blindly, “Thank you, Healer Samson.
 I actually think I’ve heard of you before…”

 “Yes, Miss Malfoy, I wouldn’t be surprised if you had.
-You’re father is a very generous and supportive sponsor for the Irish National Quidditch Team.
+Your father is a very generous and supportive sponsor for the Irish National Quidditch Team.
 I’ve been present at every single one of their games for the past five years and I’ve helped in healing many of the team’s players.”